SAP-samples/teched2022-DA161/exercises/ex1/README.md

 ![image](https://user-images.githubusercontent.com/112718519/199084418-1e53b310-cb01-47b8-9475-d87c7cd71e27.png)

 🚩 We can now see data for our Gross Profit per Product.
-Based on this breakdown we can see that Youth Bikes bring us the most Gross Profit in comparison to any other product that we offer.
+Based on this breakdown, we can see that Youth Bikes bring us the most Gross Profit in comparison to any other product that we offer.

 Let's resize and reposition the visualization for better readability.